Skip to main content

 2. See it instantly in your browser

 That’s it.
-The local emulator mocks the ChatGPT environment, and Vite’s HMR updates your widget without a full reload.
+DevTools mocks the Apps SDK (ChatGPT) environment, and Vite’s HMR updates your widget without a full reload.

 When you run pnpm dev, Skybridge starts: